DemonicAK/Hand_gesture_detection/README.md

 # Hand-gesture-recognition

+This project aims to recognize hand signs and finger gestures using computer vision and machine learning techniques.
+It utilizes MediaPipe for hand tracking, OpenCV for image processing, and TensorFlow for model inference and training.
-Estimate hand pose using MediaPipe (Python version).<br> This is a sample program that recognizes hand signs and finger gestures with a simple MLP using the detected key points.
+<br> This is a sample
+program that recognizes hand signs and finger gestures with a simple MLP using the detected key points.

 <!-- ![mqlrf-s6x16](https://user-images.githubusercontent.com/37477845/102222442-c452cd00-3f26-11eb-93ec-c387c98231be.gif) -->